What Is a Letter of Intent to Sue (With Settlement Demand)?

 What Is a Settlement Demand?

-A settlement demand is a formal request from an afflicted party to a negligent or destructive party seeking a resolution or specific amount of compensation.
+A settlement demand is a formal request from an afflicted party to a negligent or destructive party seeking a specific amount of compensation.
 It’s an attempt to resolve a legal issue without going to trial.

 The demand explains the damage incurred, such as property damage or lost wages, and provides an amount the afflicted party believes will fairly compensate them for their losses.